AlbrechtL/ubuntu_on_chuwi_hi10/README.md

 ### Accelerometer
 By default the accelerometer is rotate by 90°.
 Fix is by copy the file `61-sensor-local.hwdb` to `/etc/udev/hwdb.d/`.
 Afterwards run the commands `systemd-hwdb update` and `udevadm trigger -v -p DEVNAME=/dev/iio:device0`.
-With the command `udevadm info -export-db | grep ACCEL` you can check if the new settings is deteced.
+With the command `udevadm info -export-db | grep ACCEL` you can check if the new settings are deteced.
 Reboot the system.

 systemd integration status: https://github.com/systemd/systemd/pull/13351